Tokyo Sonata: Plot

 Tokyo Sonata follows the Sasakis, a middle-class family in Tokyo: Ryūhei, his wife Megumi, who is a housewife, and their two sons, late teen Takashi and middle-schooler Kenji.
 The four are emotionally distant from each other and rarely share anything.

 Ryūhei loses his good office job after his company decides to hire Chinese workers for cheaper, and grows increasingly desperate in his attempts to find a new job.
-He encounters an old classmate, Kurosu, who was downsized three months earlier and, like Ryūhei, hides the truth from his family; the two bond anew over their mutual suffering, until a stunned Ryūhei learns that Kurosu and his wife committed double suicide, thought to be initiated by Kurosu.
+He encounters an old classmate, Kurosu, who was downsized three months earlier and, like Ryūhei, hides the truth from his family.
+The two bond over their mutual suffering, until a stunned Ryūhei learns that Kurosu and his wife committed double suicide, thought to be initiated by Kurosu.

 Driven by a desire to make the world a better place, Takashi leaves Japan to join the United States military, to Ryūhei's anger and Megumi's sadness.
-Kenji, who feels guilt for mistakenly causing his class to disrespect their teacher, wishes to learn to play the piano, but after his father's stern refusal, starts taking lessons in secret, paying with his lunch money and practicing on a broken keyboard he found in garbage.
-Gradually, he develops a bond with his piano teacher, Miss Kaneko, who considers him gifted and urges him to pursue his musical ambitions.
-When Kenji's parents find out about the lessons, a furious Ryūhei physically abuses Kenji and accidentally pushes him down the stairs, causing him a minor concussion.
+Kenji, who feels guilt for mistakenly causing his class to disrespect their teacher, wishes to learn to play the piano, but after his father's stern refusal, starts taking lessons in secret, paying with his lunch money and practicing on a broken keyboard he found in some garbage.
+Gradually, he develops a bond with his piano teacher, Miss Kaneko, who realizes he is gifted and urges him to pursue his musical ambitions.
+When Kenji's parents find out about the lessons, a furious Ryūhei physically abuses Kenji and accidentally pushes him down the stairs, resulting in a minor concussion.

 One day, Megumi, who suffers from a lack of meaningful connections with those around her and worries for Takashi's well-being, is taken hostage by an unemployed man who broke into the family house looking for money.
-The desperate robber forces her to drive a car he has stolen previously, but when they stop at the mall, Megumi has a chance to escape; however, after chance encounter with a distressed Ryūhei, who now works as a lowly-paid janitor and runs away from her, she returns to her captor and the two unexpectedly bond, deciding to continue their travel towards no particular destination.
+The desperate burglar forces her to drive a car he had stolen earlier, and while driving, he tells her about his failed business as a locksmith.
+Megumi claims she has to use the bathroom and they park at a mall, with Megumi going into the mall by herself, leaving the confused burglar behind in the car.